 Angelica, Anise, Basil, Bergamot, Cardamom, Chamomile Roman, Juniper berry, Lavender, Lemon, Lime, Neroli, Pettigraine.

-Some popular masculine notes include the following essential oils:
+Popular masculine notes include the following essential oils:

 Bay, Cedarwood, Cinnamon, Frankincense, Moss, Myrrh, Sandalwood, Vetiver